ikataria/DishWhom-Food-App/README.md

 ❤️ Namaste React 🚀

-This assignment is from Namaste React Course by though by Akshay Saini.
+This assignment is from the Namaste React Course by Akshay Saini.
-I made this DishWhom Food 🍗 app from scratch using React.js along with bundle called Parcel.
+I made this DishWhom Food 🍗 app from scratch using React.js along with a bundle called Parcel.

 <!-- How to run app -->
 You can launch the app by just typing the command "npm run start" in the terminal.